bforsbe/OccuPy/docs/gallery/synthetic.md

 Using sfcalc in gemmi with `--dimin=10` is compatible with reformatting the box to 100pixels @ 1.66Å/pix, using relion.
-When doing e.g. the occupancy of the NAD cofactor alone, we need to have a realistic pixel size (Cryo-EM data would never have 1.66Å/pix, but it makes the above examples run fast).
+When doing e.g. the occupancy of the NAD cofactor alone, we need to have a realistic pixel size (Cryo-EM data would probably not be 1.66Å/pix, but it makes the above examples run faster).
 It might then be better to use gemmi with `--dmin=5` and resize the box to 144pixels @ 0.83Å/pix